Scholastic House Of Leaders in support of African American Researchers & Scholars

 Living and Learning Communities are national proven high-impact practice that provide cohorts of students with opportunities to investigate areas of interest, either based on their major or an interdisciplinary topic, through guided courses and co-curricular activities.
 Living and Learning Communities develop knowledgeable, responsible, engaged citizens in a culture of inquiry within a learner-centered university.
 While assisting students with their transition to academic life, they offer a small college feel and a sense of place on a large campus; they promote meaningful and sustained interactions with faculty, staff, and student leaders; and they provide an effective structure for curricular coherence, deeper learning, student success, persistence, and engagement.
-More than 40 percent of the incoming class participates in a learning community, as well as hundreds of students beyond the first year.

 Is ScHOLA²RS House optional?

 Yes.
 Undergraduate students can apply to participate in any Learning Community for which they are eligible.

 If I apply to live in ScHOLA²RS House, will I be separated from the rest of campus?

 No. Typically, students do not spend their days in their residence hall.
 Students are in classes across campus, they participate in student organizations, they apply for leadership opportunities and work in offices across campus, they study in the library, they share meals in several dining halls, and so forth.
 A student’s Learning Community is simply a cohort of students with whom they engage in activities, such as they would if they joined another organization.
 It will not encompass a student’s entire college experience.
 What it will do is provide a group of faculty, staff and students who support each other and encourage the success of its members academically, professionally, and socially.

 Why are you developing a Learning Community that will examine the African American/Black male college experience?